The State Of Functional Medicine 2020: Insights From Cambria DeMarco

-CD: We are just scratching the surface with genetic testing.
+CD: We are just scratching the surface with genetic testing or lifestyle genetic testing.
 I am thankful for the work that has been done and the knowledge we are gaining.
 Many genes are important, but it is just as important to assess the biochemistry that is behind the genes.
 Is the gene expressing itself?
 We need to also assess the downstream biochemical effects of the gene in question because there may be other genes in play that we don’t even understand yet.
 Expression equals genes plus environment; and most genes do not express in isolation.

 How do you see the practice of functional medicine evolving in the years ahead?